mridul037/mridul037/README.md

 **Quote of the hour:**

-Right now you are a prisoner of each application you use.
-You have only the options that were given you by the developer of that application.
+When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.

-~ Ted Nelson
+~ Kent Beck
 <pre>

 </pre>